 In 2005, he graduated from the University of Montana School of Law.
 While in law school he interned for the Honorable Sam E. Haddon, United States District Court.
 Following graduation, he clerked for the Honorable Donald W. Molloy, United States District Court.
 Through the course of his clerkship with Montana’s chief federal judge, Jeff also worked on appellate cases for the Ninth Circuit Court of Appeals and cases for the United States District Court of Guam.

 In 2010 and 2012-2015, Mountain States Super Lawyers recognized Jeff as a Rising Star for his civil litigation work in Montana.
-He is a member of the Montana State Bar, the United States District Court, District of Montana Bar, and the bar for the Ninth Circuit Court of Appeals.
+He is a member of the Montana Bar, the North Dakota Bar, the United States District Court, District of Montana Bar, and the bar for the Ninth Circuit Court of Appeals.